CetiAlphaFive/UtopiaPlanitia/README.md

 # UtopiaPlanitia

-UtopiaPlanitia is an R package to store miscellaneous functions under construction, including a few variable importance functions for causal machine learning applications, tests for treatment effect heterogeneity, and other applications.
+UtopiaPlanitia is an R package to store miscellaneous functions I'm in the process of constructing and validating.
+Currently this includes a few variable importance functions for causal machine learning applications, tests for treatment effect heterogeneity, and associated visualizations.

 ## Installation